Present Like Steve

 Present like Steve

 If you have sometimes seen a key note speech by Steve Jobs from Apple, you might think as I do: Well, that’s a good presenter.
-The following video shows a commented version of one of his keynote speeches.
+The above video shows a commented version of one of his keynote speeches.

 Takeaways